 I was lucky to have a bunch of friends who read tarot when I got my first deck.
 Truly, ALL my closest college friends had their own decks already.
 Awesome match, huh?
 Even the bookseller at Borders was a tarot reader.
 For decades.

 I never read a tarot guide until I bought my first book.
-There were several books in the store, along with a few sources online.
+There were several in the store, along with a few sources online.
 Nowhere as widely written about as today.

 If you just got your first deck or are itching to, check this out.
 This is what I’d tell a friend who was wondering how to begin as a tarot reader.